-That's why this year, the Mayor and members of the City Council reaffirmed Berkeley’s participation in the Paris Global Climate Agreement.
+That's why in 2017, the Mayor and members of the City Council reaffirmed Berkeley’s participation in the Paris Global Climate Agreement.

 The goals of the international accords, signed by nearly 200 countries, are in line with Berkeley's Climate Action Plan (CAP), approved in 2009, that aims to achieve zero net energy consumption for all new and existing buildings by 2050.
 Other CAP goals include making public transit, walking and cycling the primary means of transportation, sending zero waste to landfills, and achieving net zero energy on all city buildings.

-Berkeley recently joined the East Bay Community Energy Authority, which, starting in summer 2018, will give residents an alternative to PG&E and the chance to get 100 percent of their energy from renewable sources.
-Equally important, EBCEA will incentivize and promote local distributed energy generation so that our diverse communities can benefit from the rapid transition to renewables.
+Berkeley has joined the East Bay Community Energy Authority, which, launched in summer 2018, gives residents an alternative to PG&E and the chance to get 100 percent of their energy from renewable sources.
+Equally important, EBCE will incentivize and promote local distributed energy generation so that our diverse communities can benefit from the rapid transition to renewables.

 Reducing Carbon Emissions

 One in ten Berkeley residents bike to work, the highest share of bike commuters of any city our size, and we're working to make biking even more accessible.

-In July 2017, Berkeley unveiled a new bike sharing system featuring 38 stations around town, and over 400 bikes.
+In June 2018, Berkeley launched a new bike sharing system featuring 38 stations around town, and over 400 bikes.

-Our bike stations will connect to a larger network, creating easier ways to get to BART, AC Transit, and other key destinations in Oakland and Emeryville.
+These bike stations connect to a larger network, creating easier ways to get to BART, AC Transit, and other key destinations in Oakland and Emeryville.

 Mayor Arreguin is also involved in developing the East Bay Greenway Concept Plan, that would create a bicycle and pedestrian pathway from Oakland to Hayward under the elevated BART tracks, as well as the Berkeley Bicycle Plan.